Shower In A Van: Benefits, Downsides & Van Life Shower Ideas

 Once I finished my campervan conversion and hit the road I found that finding showers is very easy, and even though I had built a fixed shower in my van I rarely used it- opting instead for public showers with endless hot water.

-Shower in Van Benefit #2 – Resale Value
+Van Life Shower Benefit #2 – Resale Value

 The second benefit to having a campervan with shower is in resale value.
-Vans with some ability to shower, wash bikes and dogs appeal to more people.
+Vans with some type of shower, ability to wash bikes and dogs appeal to more people.
 Basic supply and demand principles apply- the more people willing to buy your vehicle, the more you can sell your van for- and the faster you’ll be able to close the sale!

 The Downsides To Having A Shower In A Van